title.gif (2832 bytes)

 Worming babies

 My vet also recommends that I worm lambs when they get their second baby shot.
-Your own vet can advise you as to which is the best product for your situation and what dosage you should give
+Your own vet can advise you if this should be done, which is the best product for your situation and what dosage you should give.

 Weaning

-Ram lambs can be fertile as early as four months of age and so need to be taken from their mothers at that time.
-Ewes generally wean their lambs themselves and so ewe lambs are not separated from their mothers until they leave for new homes at three or four months, those that stay on the farm stay with their mothers.
+Ram lambs can be fertile as early as four months of age and so I usually take from their mothers, who are often glad to have them weaned, about that time.
+Ewes generally wean their lambs themselves and so ewe lambs are not separated from their mothers until they leave for new homes at three or four months and those that stay here stay with their mothers.
 Mothers and daughters especially tend to form lifelong bonds

 Banding -Castration (neutering ram lambs)

 Which method is the most humane to use for neutering (wethering) a male Soay is a hotly debated topic and opinions vary.
 Do some homework and decide which is the best method to use on your farm.
-In the USA a widely used technique and the one I feel most comfortable with after my own research, is banding.
-This is done between four and six weeks, but is dependent on the size of the lamb.
+In the USA a widely used technique and the one I feel most comfortable with after my own research, is banding (ringing).
+This is done here between four and six weeks, but is dependent on the size of the lamb.
 However, in the UK it is illegal to band after the first week; it varies in other countries.
 Elastrators and bands (with instructions) are available at feed stores and through catalogues.
 I try to coordinate banding with vaccinations so that the lamb does not need an additional tetanus shot.
-A burdizzo can be used to castrate older animals, however I have my adults done surgically by my vet.
+A burdizzo can be used to castrate older lambs, however I have my adults and those lambs that are too late for banding done surgically by my vet.

 and Ewes that don't seem to have enough milk Occasionally a ewe will appear to not have enough milk, especially with twins.
-Supplementing the ewe will stimulate milk production and is a better alternative for the lamb that putting it on a bottle.
+Supplementing her can stimulate milk production and is a better alternative for the lamb than putting it on a bottle.

-There are many good books and sources on the Internet to add to your knowledge about lambing, but your best aid will be a mentor who has been through it all before.
+There are many good books and sources on the Internet to add to your knowledge about lambing, but your best aids will be experience and a mentor who has been through it all before.

 Home Page - History of Soay Sheep - History of Soay Sheep in North America - FAQ